Dr Helen Johnson (Department of Earth Sciences, University of Oxford)

 You will join a productive research team of physical oceanographers and fluid dynamists at UEA and the University of Oxford.
 You will identify and track eddy structures in both idealized and realistic ocean models as well as in satellite observations using popular Eulerian methods that are based on instantaneous information of the flow field.
 You will use Lagrangian particles to quantify the leakiness of these Eulerian eddies in material transport and determine ocean eddy trapping efficiency.
 You will identify Lagrangian coherent structures in simple and complex turbulent flows and diagnose lateral transport by these Lagrangian structures.
 You will determine the dominant mechanism by which ocean eddies transport properties and develop methods to improve eddy parameterization schemes used in current Earth System Models.

-This project will provide you with a thorough training in data analysis, numerical modelling, ocean dynamics and air-sea interactions.
-Researchers at UEA regularly lead and take part in field campaigns and we anticipate that you will participate in a Southern Ocean research cruise to gain oceanographic observational expertise.
-There will also be opportunities for you to attend summer schools.
+This project will provide you with a thorough training in numerical modelling, fluid dynamics and data analysis.
+Researchers at UEA regularly lead and take part in field campaigns and we anticipate that you will participate in an ocean research cruise to gain oceanographic observational expertise.
+There will also be opportunities for you to attend summer schools and visit collaborating institutions.

 We seek an enthusiastic candidate with strong scientific interests and self-motivation.
-They will have at least a 2.1 honours degree in physics, mathematics, oceanography, meteorology, or climate science with good numerical skills.
+They will have a degree in physics, mathematics, oceanography, meteorology, or climate science with good numerical skills.